 Q: The school district operates half day pre-school handicapped program in both the AM and PM.
 One student attends both sessions.
 How should the student be listed?

 A: The receiving district reports student as on-roll full-time on the Sp Ed elementary line.
-The resident district also needs to report the student as sent to the receiving district and at least once on the Resident Enrollment Details screen. (the student could be LEP, or low income, & would be counted in the disabled preschool column) A FT disabled preschooler is defined by us as having 10 hours of instruction per week (2 ½ hours per day)
+The resident district also needs to report the student as sent to the receiving district.
+A FT disabled preschooler is defined by us as having 10 hours of instruction per week (2 ½ hours per day)

 Q: A pre-school disabled child is enrolled in the district program for the morning session.
 The child is then sent to a nursery school in the PM session as part of directive from the DOE to offer regular education settings.
 The district pays the tuition.
 Is the child on roll Sp Ed share time and also sent Sp Ed shared time?